-months since experiment started Notes: This figure plots the comparison of the average treatment effect estimates using the nonparametric estimation of Equation (1) using cumulative default as the dependent variable to the ones estimated using hazard models.
-We use a hazard model without frailty and modify the proportional hazard part of Equation (28) by interacting the minimum payment treatment dummy with three categorical variables: one for Mar/07 to Aug/07, one for Sep/07 to Jul/07, and one for the remaining period until May/09.
+Notes: This figure plots the comparison of the average treatment effect estimates using the nonparametric estimation of Equation (1) using cumulative default as the dependent variable to the ones estimated using hazard models.
+We use a hazard model without frailty and modify the proportional hazard part of Equation (29) by interacting the minimum payment treatment dummy with three categorical variables: one for Mar/07 to Aug/07, one for Sep/07 to Jul/07, and one for the remaining period until May/09.
 We also add the three time groups (and exclude the constant) into the proportional hazard.
 The dots, dashed lines, and confidence intervals correspond to our estimates of the main specification in the paper (Figure 4).
 The thick lines are our hazard point estimates.
 We plot results for the experimental period.
-Panel (a) plots the proportion of borrowers who default in the excluded group; panel (b) plots the effect of a 30 mean w/ 5 pp. MP 1 hazard model pp. decrease in interest rates; and panel (c) plots the effect of a 5 pp. increase in minimum payments.
+Panel (a) plots the proportion of borrowers who default in the excluded group; panel (b) plots the effect of a 30 pp decrease in interest rates; and panel (c) plots the effect of a 5 pp increase in minimum payments.